-The 2022 Annual Meeting of Shareholders of TopBuild Corp. will be held virtually on May 2, 2022, at 10:00 AM Eastern Time, for the following purposes:
+The 2023 Annual Meeting of Shareholders of TopBuild Corp. will be held virtually on May 1, 2023, at 10:00 AM Eastern Time, for the following purposes:

-- (a) To elect each of Alec C. Covington, Ernesto Bautista III, Robert M. Buck, Joseph S. Cantie, Tina M. Donikowski, Mark A. Petrarca and Nancy M. Taylor as Directors of the Corporation for a term of one year or until their respective successors have been duly elected and qualified; - (b) To ratify the appointment by the Audit Committee of our Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2022; - (c) To approve, on an advisory basis, the compensation of our named executive officers; - (d) To approve, on an advisory basis, the frequency for future advisory votes to approve the compensation of our named executive officers; and - (e) To transact such other business as may properly come before the meeting and any adjournments or postponements thereof.
+- (a) To elect each of Alec C. Covington, Ernesto Bautista III, Robert M. Buck, Joseph S. Cantie, Tina M. Donikowski, Deirdre C. Drake, Mark A. Petrarca and Nancy M. Taylor as Directors of the Company for a term of one year or until their respective successors have been duly elected and qualified; - (b) To ratify the appointment by the Audit Committee of our Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2023; - (c) To approve, on an advisory basis, the compensation of our named executive officers; and - (d) To transact such other business as may properly come before the meeting and any adjournments or postponements thereof.

-Only shareholders of record at the close of business on March 3, 2022, may vote at the meeting.
+Only shareholders of record at the close of business on March 2, 2023 may vote at the meeting.

-On or about March 23, 2022, we began mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to all shareholders of record as of March 3, 2022, and posted our proxy materials on the website referenced in the Notice (www.proxyvote.com).
+On or about March 17, 2023, we began mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to all shareholders of record as of March 2, 2023, and posted our proxy materials on the website referenced in the Notice (www.proxyvote.com).
 As more fully described in the Notice, all shareholders may choose to access our proxy materials on the website referred to in the Notice or may request a printed set of our proxy materials.
 In addition, the Notice and website provide information regarding how you may request to receive proxy materials electronically or by mail.

 Your vote is very important.
-Shareholders may vote their shares (1) at the Annual Meeting, (2) by telephone, (3) through the Internet in advance, or (4) by completing and mailing a proxy card if you receive your proxy materials by mail.
+As a shareholder, you may vote your shares (1) at the Annual Meeting, (2) by telephone, (3) through the Internet in advance, or (4) by completing and mailing a proxy card if you receive your proxy materials by mail.
 Specific instructions for voting by telephone or through the Internet (including voting deadlines) are included in the Notice and in the proxy card.
 For specific instructions on how to vote your shares, please refer to the instructions on the Notice, in the section titled "GENERAL INFORMATION ABOUT THE MEETING AND VOTING" of this Proxy Statement, or on the enclosed proxy card.